-This wasn't so hard, and you're probably wondering what the dire warnings about multiple inheritance are.
-We'll get into the complexities in a minute, but let's consider some other options we had, rather than using a mixin here:
+That wasn't so hard, and you're probably wondering what the dire warnings about multiple inheritance are.
+We'll get into the complexities in a minute, but let's consider what options we had, other than using a mixin here:

 - We could have used single inheritance and added the send_mail function to the subclass.
-The disadvantage here is that the e-mail functionality then has to be duplicated for any other classes that need e-mail. - We can create a standalone Python function for sending an e-mail, and just call that function with the correct e-mail address supplied as a parameter when the e-mail needs to be sent. - We could have explored a few ways of using composition instead of inheritance.
-For example, EmailableContact could have a MailSender object instead of inheriting from it. - We could monkey-patch (we'll briefly cover monkey-patching in Chapter 7, Python Object-oriented Shortcuts) the Contact class to have a send_mail method after the class has been created.
+The disadvantage here is that the e-mail functionality then has to be duplicated for any other classes that need e-mail. - We can create a stand-alone Python function for sending mail, and just call that, with the correct e-mail address supplied as a parameter, when e-mail needs to be sent. - We could monkey-patch (we'll briefly cover monkey-patching in Chapter 7) the Contact class to have a send_mail method after the class has been created.
 This is done by defining a function that accepts the self argument, and setting it as an attribute on an existing class.

-Multiple inheritance works all right when mixing methods from different classes, but it gets very messy when we have to call methods on the superclass.
-There are multiple superclasses.
+Multiple inheritance works all right when mixing methods from different classes, but it gets very messy when we have to work with calling methods on the superclass.
+Why?
+Because there are multiple superclasses.
 How do we know which one to call?
 How do we know what order to call them in?

 Let's explore these questions by adding a home address to our Friend class.
-There are a few approaches we might take.
+What are some ways we could do this?
 An address is a collection of strings representing the street, city, country, and other related details of the contact.
-We could pass each of these strings as a parameter into the Friend class's init method.
+We could pass each of these strings as parameters into the Friend class's init method.
 We could also store these strings in a tuple or dictionary and pass them into init as a single argument.
-This is probably the best course of action if there are no methods that need to be added to the address.
+This is probably the best course of action if there is no additional functionality that needs to be added to the address.

-Another option would be to create a new Address class to hold those strings together, and then pass an instance of this class into the init method of our Friend class.
-The advantage of this solution is that we can add behavior (say, a method to give directions or to print a map) to the data instead of just storing it statically.
-This is an example of composition, as we discussed in Chapter 1, Object-oriented Design.
-The "has a" relationship of composition is a perfectly viable solution to this problem and allows us to reuse Address classes in other entities such as buildings, businesses, or organizations.
+Another option would be to create a new Address class to hold those strings together, and then pass an instance of this class into the init in our Friend class.
+The advantage of this solution is that we can add behavior (say, a method to give directions to that address or to print a map) to the data instead of just storing it statically.
+This would be utilizing composition, the "has a" relationship we discussed in Chapter 1.
+Composition is a perfectly viable solution to this problem and allows us to reuse Address classes in other entities such as buildings, businesses, or organizations.

-However, inheritance is also a viable solution, and that's what we want to explore.
-Let's add a new class that holds an address.
-We'll call this new class "AddressHolder" instead of "Address" because inheritance defines an is a relationship.
-It is not correct to say a "Friend" is an "Address", but since a friend can have an "Address", we can argue that a "Friend" is an "AddressHolder".
+However, inheritance is also a viable solution, and that's what we want to explore, so let's add a new class that holds an address.
+We'll call this new class AddressHolder instead of Address, because inheritance defines an "is a" relationship.
+It is not correct to say a Friend is an Address, but since a friend can have an Address, we can argue that a Friend is an AddressHolder.
 Later, we could create other entities (companies, buildings) that also hold addresses.
 Here's our AddressHolder class: